saffetsiraz/Games/_pages/privacypolicy.md

 <br>

 ## 6. Third-Party Services
-We use the following third-party services which may collect information as described in their privacy policies:
+Our games use third-party services that may collect information as described in their privacy policies, including:

 Google AdMob – AdMob Privacy Policy

 Google Play Services – Google Play Privacy Policy

+Firebase Analytics – collects app usage and engagement data (Firebase Privacy Policy)

+Firebase Crashlytics – collects crash reports and device information to improve app stability (Firebase Privacy Policy)

 <br>

 ## 7. Children’s Privacy
-Our game is designed for everyone but is not directed to children under 13.
+Our games are not directed to children under 13.
 We do not knowingly collect personal data from children.
 If you believe we have collected such data, please contact us for deletion.

 <br>